Exactly solvable models for fermionic symmetry-enriched topological phases and fermionic 't Hooft anomaly: Fermionic symmetry-enriched string-net models

 A generalized fermionic symmetric local unitary (gfSLU) transformation is a gfLU transformation that is invariant under any global symmetry action.
 In classifying 2+1D fSET phases, the wavefunction renormalizations are generated by gfSLU transformations.
 Then the equivalence classes of wavefunctions are defined up to gfSLU transformations, which leads to the concept of fixed-point wavefunction (as a characteristic of each equivalence class).

-Recall that by a string-net model\cite{levin2005string,chen2010local}, we mean inputting a set of categorical data (for original string-net model, the input is a unitary fusion category; for the fermionic symmetry-enriched string-net model we define here, the definition of the input category is remaining unknown mathematically), a quantum lattice model with a full description on fixed-point ground state wavefunctions and Hamiltonian is outputted.
-Denoting the fixed-point ground state wavefunction by $\Psi$.
-The fixed-point ground state is a superposition of all possible string-net configurations:
+Recall that by a string-net model\cite{levin2005string,chen2010local}, we mean inputting a set of categorical data (for original string-net model, the input is a unitary fusion category; for the fermionic symmetry-enriched string-net model we define here, the mathematical definition of the input category is only partially known), a quantum lattice model with a full description on fixed-point ground state wavefunctions and Hamiltonian is outputted.
+Let $\Psi(-)$ denote for the fixed-point ground state wavefunction on a certain patch.
+The topological ground state (defined on a sphere) is a superposition of all possible string-net configurations:

 \begin{widetext} There exists a gfSLU transformation as a gauge transformation in our model:

 where $u^{a_\textbf{g}b_\textbf{h}}_{c_\textbf{gh}}$ and $v^{a_\textbf{g}b_\textbf{h}}_{c_\textbf{gh}}$ are two unitary matrices.
 This corresponds to a unitary transformation in the super vector space $\text{Hom}(a_\Bg\ot b_\Bh,c_{\Bg\Bh})$.
 When $s(\alpha)=s(\beta)=0$, $u^{a_\textbf{g}b_\textbf{h}}_{c_\textbf{gh}}$ is a unitary basis transformation in $\text{Hom}(a_\Bg\ot b_\Bh,c_{\Bg\Bh})_0$.
 When $s(\alpha)=s(\beta)=1$, $v^{a_\textbf{g}b_\textbf{h}}_{c_\textbf{gh}}$ is a unitary basis transformation in $\text{Hom}(a_\Bg\ot b_\Bh,c_{\Bg\Bh})_1$.